CS340-21/oss/rbray2.md

 ## Instance 869:   slowrunner/Carl
 As stated in the previous sprint, this project does not use libpng any longer.
 Therefore, it is also not reasonable to commit a patch to this project, either.

+# Sprint 5

+## Instance 1101:   Ultraschall/ultraschall-soundboard
+Because the vulnerability does not exist any longer, no patch was applied, so there is no pull request for this project.

+## Instance 869:   slowrunner/Carl
+As stated above, this project no longer even has libpng in its directories, so there was no pull request for this project, because no patch was needed